edge269/CODE_sqlalchemy_demo/SQL/sqlite3/sqlite_vs_oracle_schema_comparison.md

 ---

+## Schema Notes: Relationships and Pedagogical Choices

+### Relationships
+- **Many-to-One (n:1):**
+  - Many rows in one table reference a single row in another table via a foreign key.
+For example, many FUEL_ASSEMBLY records can reference the same PLANT, meaning multiple assemblies are associated with one plant.
+- **One-to-Many (1:n):**
+  - One row in a table can be referenced by many rows in another table.
+For example, one PLANT can be referenced by many FUEL_ASSEMBLY records, meaning a plant can have many assemblies.
+- **In this schema:**
+  - Many FUEL_ASSEMBLY rows reference one PLANT (via plant_code/plant_name).
+  - Many FUEL_ASSEMBLY rows reference one REACTOR_DESIGN (via reactor_design_id).
+  - Many FUEL_ASSEMBLY rows reference one EPOCH (via epoch_id).
+  - Many PLANTS rows reference one REACTOR_LOCATION (via reactor_location_id).
+  - One PLANT can have many FUEL_ASSEMBLY records.
+  - One REACTOR_DESIGN can be referenced by many FUEL_ASSEMBLY records.
+  - One EPOCH can be referenced by many FUEL_ASSEMBLY records.
+  - One REACTOR_LOCATION can have many PLANTS.

+### About `plant_name` and Data Entry
+- The `plant_name` (e.g., 'FLA') is a site code.
+When entering a fuel assembly, the user specifies which plant/site (e.g., FLA) and which reactor design (e.g., 1300 MWe or 1600 MWe) it is for.
+This means the same plant code can be used for different reactor designs at the same site.
+- If instead, each physical reactor at a site had a unique label (e.g., 'FLA1', 'FLA2' for 1300 MWe, 'FLA3' for 1600 MWe), the schema would change: PLANTS would represent individual reactors, and REACTOR_DESIGN would have a direct relationship to PLANTS (one design per plant/physical reactor).
+- In that case, the relationship between FUEL_ASSEMBLY and PLANTS would be many-to-one, but each PLANT would also be tied to a single REACTOR_DESIGN, and the FUEL_ASSEMBLY would not need a separate reactor_design_id.

+### Pedagogical Approach
+- The current schema is intentionally simplified for teaching purposes.
+It demonstrates basic normalization, foreign keys, and how to relate assemblies, plants, designs, and locations.
+- In a real-world application, the schema should be refined with feedback from domain experts to accurately reflect the operational and organizational structure of the nuclear plants and reactors.

+---

 **Key Takeaways:**
 - SQLite3 is simpler and more permissive, ideal for prototyping and local development.
 - Oracle is stricter, with more explicit data types and constraint naming, suitable for enterprise production environments.